 Complete bikes can be divided roughly into seven price brackets, from under £500 to more than £5,000, although it’s possible to spend a lot more.

 Your budget will dictate the bikes available to you, whether that’s hardtail or full-suspension, different frame materials, drivetrain options and braking systems.

 Here’s what you can expect to find in each of these price brackets.

 Mountain bikes under £500

 Consider the £500 mark the rough starting point for a ‘proper’ mountain bike.
-At this sort of money, you should steer well, well clear of any full-suspension bikes.
+For this sort of money, you should steer well, well clear of any full-suspension bikes.

 Spend much less and you’re likely to find that compromises have been made with key components (fork, gearing, tyres, brakes) in order to keep the cost down, making for a fairly unpleasant ride on anything more than a gentle gravel track.

 Whatever you do, look for a frame that’s made from lightweight aluminium rather than heavy steel.
-You should also look for a bike that comes fitted with disc brakes rather than rim brakes, because they’ll keep working in the wet and provide more consistent power.
+You should also choose a bike that comes fitted with disc brakes rather than rim brakes, because they’ll keep working in the wet and provide more consistent power.